£12,180 - £14,180 Price range

 Critics really can’t recommend the Mitsubishi Mirage.
 Some may appreciate Mitsubishi’s reputation for reliability and the car’s simple, economical nature, but too many other rivals offer too much for similar money – although the Mirage does get a three-year, unlimited mileage warranty.

 In short it neither handles well nor does it look exceptional.
-Engines are frugal and there’s no road tax, which should keep the running costs low but nothing else seems to work for the Mirage.
+Engines are frugal, which should keep the running costs low but nothing else seems to work for the Mirage.